-Planes crawled across the sky over Franklin Township travelling to and fro Newark Liberty International Airport.
+Planes crawled across the sky over Franklin Township, travelling to and fro Newark Liberty International Airport.
 I walked on the path cut into the grassland, encountered ice and swamp-like mud.
 I slipped and slid, twisted and hurt something in my right foot.
 But I didn’t know that at the time.
 Just a lingering feeling that I had overdone it.
 That something wasn’t right.

-I had rented a Fujinon XF27mm F2.8 pancake lens for a weekend trip to visit my brother in Charlotte, North Carolina.
-We had to postpone our plans and while I was able to cancel my flight and hotel booking, I forgot about the lensrental.
-I felt I had to get some value from the lens so I decided to put it on my Fuji X-T2 and bring it with me on my hike.
-With a ~41mm in 35mm equivalent, it provides a field of view roughly equal to that of the human eye.
+I had rented a Fujinon XF27mmF2.8 pancake lens for a weekend trip to visit my brother in Charlotte, North Carolina.
+We had to postpone our plans, and while I was able to cancel my flight and hotel booking, I forgot about the lens rental.
+I felt I had to get some value from the lens, so I decided to put it on my Fuji X-T2 and bring it with me on my hike.
+With a ~41mm field of view on a 35mm full-frame sensor, the XF27mmF2.8 provides a field of view roughly equal to that of the human eye.
 On this hike, the photos would provide a “Khürt’s Eye View” of the hike.

-I pulled out the Hiking Project app which has GPS to pinpoint my location.
+I pulled out the Hiking Project app, which has GPS to pinpoint my location.
 One thing to note about using a GPS app on a smartphone.
 They are only accurate to about 50 feet.
 To increase accuracy, these apps often use cellular or Wi-Fi signals.
-The Hiking Project app uses the GPS information from my iPhone and the cellular signal to place my location on it’s a map of the preserve.
-If you are in a location with poor (or no) cellular signal the hiking app won’t accurately place you on its map.
-Your phone knows your coordinates but the app does not.
+The Hiking Project app uses the GPS information from my iPhone and the cellular signal to place my location on its map of the preserve.
+If you are in a location with a poor (or no) cellular signal, the hiking app won’t accurately place you on its map.
+Your phone knows your coordinates, but the app does not.

-I got some information the two gentlemen who were preparing to hike in the preserve.
+I got some information about the two gentlemen who were preparing to hike in the preserve.
 There was a small Blue Trail and a larger Red Trail.
 I decided to take the Red Trail.

 Remember what I wrote earlier about GPS and cellular signals?
 I consulted the Hiking Project app and realized I had walked off the trail.
 I walked back across the bridge and re-entered the trail.
 This part of the trail was very wet, soggy, and muddy.
 It didn’t help that the trail path is cut through the grass.
 I was walking on wet grass on top of wet soil.

 I consulted the Hiking Project app and realized that I was almost done with the red trail.
 Ahead across large patches of ice lay the path to the Orange Trail.
-I slid my way across slowly crawling to the other side.
+I slid my way across, slowly crawling to the other side.
 The path ahead was again soggy wet.
-Arriving at the fork in the path to start the orange trail I saw, even more, ice and wet muddy areas.
+Arriving at the fork in the path to start the orange trail I saw, even more, ice and wet, muddy areas.
 I reconsidered my options.
 Take the exit path back to the trailhead or complete the orange trail.
 I decided I had had enough and took the trail back to the car.